All Products

 Forward switchover

 Forward switchover is an abstract and standard process of traditional system cutover and does not involve the switchover of application connections.
-This process includes a series of tasks that are performed for the application switchover in a data migration project.
-You need to make sure that the entire forward switchover process is completed before the application connections are switched over to the destination database.
+This process includes a series of tasks that are performed for application switchover in a data migration project.
+You must make sure that the entire forward switchover process is completed before the application connections are switched over to the destination database.

 Reverse incremental migration

-In business cutover scenarios, after the migration is completed, you can start an incremental synchronization project in a reverse direction.
-That is, you can synchronize the destination database to the source database before the business database switchover.
-In this way, you can apply data changes made after the switchover in the destination database to the source business database in real time.
+In business cutover scenarios, after the migration is completed, you can start an incremental synchronization project in a reverse direction before the business database switchover.
+A data synchronization project synchronizes data from the destination database to the source database.
+In this way, data changes made in the destination database after the switchover can be applied to the source business database in real time.

 Data synchronization